Edges

 Scheduling

-(Public Preview) It is also possible to schedule a Flow or an Agent to run at a later today.
+(Public Preview) It is also possible to schedule a agentic workflow or an Agent to run at a later today.
 See the section on

 Examples